tedngai/itlworkshops/_posts/2019-03-07-GIS_Workshop_Terrain_Modeling.md

 ## Project Description

 The objective of this workshop is to go through all the steps invovled to create a 3D terrain model in Rhino using [3D Elevation Program](https://www.usgs.gov/core-science-systems/ngp/3dep/about-3dep-products-services) (3DEP) data from [United States Geological Survey](https://www.usgs.gov/) (USGS), downloadable from [The National Map](https://viewer.nationalmap.gov/basic/).
+This workshop assumes you already know Rhino3D.

 ### 3DEP